mehmetemreak/Obsidian-Vault-Repo/Cyber Securtity/Fundementals/Networking/Intro.md

 These two devices will be able to use their private IP addresses to communicate with each other.
 However, any data sent to the Internet from either of these devices will be identified by the same public IP address.
 ![https://assets.tryhackme.com/additional/cmn-aoc2020/day-8/2.png](https://assets.tryhackme.com/additional/cmn-aoc2020/day-8/2.png)

+As more and more devices become connected, it is becoming increasingly harder to get a public address that isn't already in use.
 IPv6 is a new iteration of the Internet Protocol addressing scheme to help tackle this issue.
 Although it is seemingly more daunting, it boasts a few benefits:

 - Supports up to 2^128 of IP addresses (340 trillion-plus), resolving the issues faced with IPv4